drewnoakes/metadata-extractor-dotnet/README.md

 A PCL build was supported until [version 1.5.3](https://www.nuget.org/packages/MetadataExtractor/1.5.3) which supported Silverlight 5.0, Windows 8.0, Windows Phone 8.1 and Windows Phone Silverlight 8.0.
 PCL versions did not support file-system metadata due to restricted IO APIs.

+## Building

+If using Visual Studio to compile this repo, ensure you have the _.NET Core Development Tools_ workload installed.
+This can be verified and corrected using the Visual Studio Installer in VS2017 and later.

 ## Questions & Feedback

 The quickest way to have your questions answered is via [Stack Overflow](http://stackoverflow.com/questions/tagged/metadata-extractor).